 Autumn is fully underway as the sun starts to set earlier and the temperature drops but that doesn’t mean there’s little fun to be had.
-With awesome festivities such as Oktoberfest and Halloween taking place this month, it means we needn’t have to stay indoors- after all, we’ve got a bit of making up to do after last year!
+With awesome festivities such as Halloween taking place this month, it means we needn’t have to stay indoors.
 Plus, October is bursting with events and performances for you to indulge in, let alone the food and drink.
 So, without further ado, here’s our guide to the best things to do in Glasgow to make for an epic October.

 2. Visit this spooky immersive event with thrilling rides

-To get us in the spooky mood is a brand new immersive event arriving in Glasgow from October 7 to October 31 and the organisers have unveiled a frightful line-up of rides.
-Spooktacular will take place at Silverburn shopping centre, Pollok in the lead up to Halloween and will feature the likes of an epic rollercoaster, thrill rides for thrill seekers, a festival wheel with the best view of Glasgow, ‘little pumpkin’ rides and a scare maze.
+To get us in the spooky mood is a brand new immersive event arriving in Glasgow from October 6 to October 29 and the organisers have unveiled a frightful line-up of rides.
+Spooktacular will take place at Silverburn shopping centre, Pollok in the lead-up to Halloween and will feature the likes of an epic rollercoaster, thrill rides for thrill seekers, a festival wheel with the best view of Glasgow, ‘little pumpkin’ rides and more.
 Situated in the green car park at Silverburn, Spooktacular is sure to be frightfully good fun!

 Embrace the spooky season with a ghostly journey around one of the most haunted cities in the world.
 This hair-raising tour sends you around Glasgow to uncover clues and find out all sorts of sinister stories about the buildings that are brimming with a dark history.
 Kicking off from Glasgow Central Station, the 65-minute experience sends you to 14 different locations, each one more haunting than the last.
 Make sure to enlist the brightest minds you know and brush up on your Sherlock, you’ll need all the help you get as you search the city for answers.